 So you’ve reached that holy grail of breastfeeding your baby beyond six months.
 As a fellow breastfeeder, I applaud you.
 Considering the obstacles to getting started, not to mention the issues we face for the duration, it’s an almighty achievement.
 So long as it doesn’t tip over into arrogant smugness, a little recognition and congratulation is deserved.

 But answer me this: How prepared were you for the journey?
 Did you have any preconceptions that you’ve had to challenge?
 Have you battled any personal demons, or clashed with any peers or professionals?
 Because honestly, breastfeeding is an enigma until you do it.
 There are many hurdles not spoken about – and therefore not known – until you’re in it.
 So I’m going to smash those wide open, not least because I’ve had no choice but to reevaluate my own feelings about breastfeeding again and again.
-Essentially, I’ve been a hypocrite reformed.
+Essentially, I’ve been

 Not Enough Discussion Before the Baby Arrives